sandra-edathadan/ACMW-Jump-Project/docs/profile.md

 </div>

 ## About Me 👋
-I'm a Computer Science student at Birla Institute of Technology and Science, Dubai Campus, passionate about software development, machine learning, and solving complex problems through code.
+I'm a Computer Science student at Birla Institute of Technology and Science, Dubai Campus, with a deep fascination for computers and technology.
+I aim to expand my expertise in software development and machine learning by building impactful projects that drive innovation.

 <div align="center">